 But it also has a relatively modest 250W motor (the Nutribullet is 600W).
 While this isn't necessarily a reliable indicator of blending power, it does mean you can only blend for 30 second intervals before having to 'rest' the blender for one minute.

-To see what our researcher thought of this blender, and whether it can blitz ingredients effectively in 30 seconds, head to the full Lakeland Davina personal blender first look review.
+To see what our researcher thought of this blender, and whether it can blitz ingredients effectively in 30 seconds, head to the full Lakeland Davina blender review.

 Should you buy a personal blender?